Graduate School Departmental Funding

 The graduate departments of Columbia Engineering offer an extensive array of funding.
 Funding decisions, based solely on merit, and contingent upon making satisfactory academic progress, are made by the departments.
 All applicants for admission and continuing students maintaining satisfactory academic standing will be considered for departmental funds.
 Applicants should contact their department directly for information.
 Columbia Engineering prospective and continuing graduate students must complete their FAFSA in order to be considered for all forms of graduate financing (both departmentally-administered and financial aid–administered funds).
 The application for admission to Columbia Engineering

 graduate programs is also used to apply for departmental funding.
-Outside scholarships for which you qualify must be reported to your department and the Office of Financial Aid and Educational Financing.
+Outside scholarships for which you qualify must be reported to your department and the Office of Student Financial Planning.
 The School reserves the right to adjust your institutional award if you hold an outside scholarship, fellowship, or other outside funding.

 Institutional grants are awarded to graduate students on the basis of academic merit.
 Recipients must maintain satisfactory academic standing.